terrykeeton97/League-of-Legends-Account-Manager/README.md

 ## 📋 To-do
 ```
-Encrypt the data being saved on the system with a unique key
+Encrypt the data being saved on the system with a unique key.
-Improve the code over-all and make it more efficient
+Improve the code overall and make it more efficient.
-Add a Champion Select Spy to show summoner names and roles
+Add a Champion Select Spy to show summoner names and roles.
-Add another form to display useful account information
+Add another form to display useful account information.
-Automatically update the ranked data every time the tool is run for current listed accounts
+Automatically update the ranked data every time the tool is run for currently listed accounts.
-Add more options and security features to protect data
+Add more options and security features to protect data.
-Implement an SQL server so users can join servers with listed accounts
+Implement an SQL server so users can join servers with listed accounts.
 ```

 ## 🧪 Usage

 ```
+Log in to the account you want to add.
+Click on "Add Account" button.
-To add an account, you must first login to the account, next click "Add Account" and it will pull the information for you.
+The tool will automatically retrieve the account information for you.
-Enter your account password and click save.
+Enter your account password.
+Click on "Save" to store the account details.
 ```
 ## Demonstration
 //todo